get a quote

 FAQ

-Machining HDPE Buying FAQ
+Machining HDPE Buying FAQs

 Yes, HDPE is considered a safe plastic for various applications.
 It is a food-grade material approved by regulatory bodies for use in contact with food and beverages.